ExtensityAI/symbolicai/README.md

 ### Speech Engine

-To perform speech transcription we use `whisper`.
+To interpret audio files we can perform speech transcription by using `whisper`.
 The following example shows how to transcribe an audio file and return the text:

 ```python
 expr = Expression()